Contentful Personalization & Analytics

 If a merge tag references localized profile fields such as location.city or location.country, its resolved value follows the localized profile values returned by the Experience API.

 Use onStatesReady when application code needs to subscribe to SDK state as part of provider initialization.
-This avoids coordinating with window.contentfulOptimization, which may not exist yet when application code runs or may have already emitted data by the time a later effect subscribes.
+This avoids coordinating with window.contentfulOptimization, which might not exist yet when application code runs or might have already emitted data by the time a later effect subscribes.

 <OptimizationRoot